 Goodwill depends on the donation of clothing and household goods to fulfill its mission of helping people with barriers to self-sufficiency to achieve independence and dignity through work.
-Each year, Goodwill collects nearly 21 million pounds of donations at its donation centers, retail stores, and at ZOOTS dry cleaners in eastern and central Massachusetts.
+Each year, Goodwill collects more than 23 million pounds of donations at its donation centers, retail stores, and at ZOOTS dry cleaners in eastern and central Massachusetts.

 Your tax deductible donations of goods do much good.
 When they arrive at Goodwill, they: